RobSalazar/Project-2/README.md

 ## Process
  ![erd.PNG](https://github.com/RobSalazar/Project-2/blob/main/images/ERD.png)

-Listed below are the steps we followed in order to extract and clean our data:
+Listed below are the summarized steps we followed in order to extract, transform, and load our data:
 * It was important for us to begin with figuring out which question we could come up with that could lead to intersting analysis and models.
 * Our Zillow housing data was a large file in .csv format so we reigned in the most intersting months available and got rid of the rest.
 * Similarly, the BLS data had a range going back as far as 1976 so the data was also trimmed on the front end to match our housing data and was converted into a .csv.